schopenhauer/rtl-download/README.md

 The app will parse [RTL Télé Lëtzebuerg](https://www.rtl.lu/) web pages, download their respective video files from the host server and transcode them into a valid `.mp4` video file locally using ffmpeg.
 The app can also includes a web frontend powered by [Sinatra](http://sinatrarb.com).

-*Please note that this app replaces the [rtl-download](https://github.com/schopenhauer/rtl-download) app, which has been deprecated and is no longer maintained.*
+Please note that this app replaces the [rtl-download](https://github.com/schopenhauer/rtl-download) app, which has been deprecated and is no longer maintained.

 ## Usage

 ### Requirements

-You need to have [Ruby](https://www.ruby-lang.org/en/) and [ffmpeg](https://ffmpeg.org/) installed.
+Please make sure to have up-to-date versions of [Ruby](https://www.ruby-lang.org/en/) and [ffmpeg](https://ffmpeg.org/) installed on your system.

-* `sudo apt-get install ffmpeg`
+* Debian/Ubuntu: `sudo apt-get install ffmpeg`
+* CentOS/Fedora: `sudo dnf install ffmpeg`
-* `sudo pacman -S ffmpeg`
+* Arch Linux/Manjaro: `sudo pacman -S ffmpeg`

+Before you start the app, you need to install the necessary gems using `bundle install`.

-### Web frontend
+### Web usage

-The app comes with a simple web frontend powered by Ruby, Sinatra and Puma.
-You can start the app with `foreman start`, `ruby app.rb` or use the `Procfile` for cloud deployments.
+The app comes with a web frontend powered by Ruby, Sinatra and Puma.
+You can start the app with the commands `foreman start`, `ruby app.rb` or use simply make use of the `Procfile` for cloud deployments.

 <img src="https://github.com/schopenhauer/rtl-transcoder/blob/master/screenshot.png" width="550">

 ### Command-line usage

-You hit the command line to use the script.
+Hit the command line to use the script.
 By default, the video quality will be set to a resolution of `1280x720` (high quality).

 ```
 Usage: ruby dl.rb <URL> [options]